Skip to Content

 Virtual Assets Ordinance, 2025 Signed

-President Zardari signs the Virtual Assets Ordinance, 2025, establishing PVARA as a statutory authority.
+President Zardari signs the Virtual Assets Ordinance, 2025, establishing PVARA as a statutory authority — later operating as the Virtual Assets Act 2026.
 Official start of crypto regulation in Pakistan.

 6. Aug 2025